zenakhane/api-with-psql-workshop/readme.md

 As was used for the `psql refresher workshop`.

-> *Note:* if you have done the `psql refresher workshop` your your database will configured already.
+> *Note:* if you have done the `psql refresher workshop` your database will configured already.

 ## Using a local database